All that's wrong with the left in one Politico article

 Dershowitz’s critics assert that it would be fine for him to make civil liberties arguments were not Trump a threat to democracy.
 But since Trump is, they say, Dershowitz should keep these arguments to himself.

-Politico’s Mendery appears sympathetic to this line. “[P]erhaps the democratic project is under existential threat—and history, if it survives as an independent academic enterprise, will look back pityingly upon civil libertarians who coddled power with their concerns about prosecutorial overreach while a fundamentally corrupt president undermined the great American project,” he proclaims.
+Politico’s Mandery appears sympathetic to this line. “[P]erhaps the democratic project is under existential threat—and history, if it survives as an independent academic enterprise, will look back pityingly upon civil libertarians who coddled power with their concerns about prosecutorial overreach while a fundamentally corrupt president undermined the great American project,” he proclaims.

-But missing from Mendery’s article is any evidence or serious example that would remotely support this alarmist rhetoric.
+But missing from Mandery’s article is any evidence or serious example that would remotely support this alarmist rhetoric.

 Authoritarians typically argue that they need to trample on civil liberties to protect true democracy, or some other “great project.”
 The American left is no different.
 It always has an excuse to erode our liberties.